All About Strokes

 - Regulate your blood sugar levels.

-Performing routine checks to be aware of any changes in your circulatory system, more so if they affect your corotid arteries that are responsible for carrying blood and therefore oxygen to the brain.
+You should get routine checks to be aware of any changes in your circulatory system.
+This is especially true if they affect your carotid arteries.
+These are responsible for carrying blood, and therefore oxygen, to the brain.

-Recuperation after suffering a stroke depends of course as has already been mentioned on immediate attention to the patient, on the injuries it has produced in the brain and the resulting effects, and on the immediacy of neurological rehabilitation process.
+Recuperation after suffering a stroke depends on how quickly the patient received required medical attention, first of all.
+It also depends on the injuries it produced in the brain and on the immediacy of the neurological rehabilitation process.

-The body that has suffered a stroke acts as if it has lost its memory, so it is necessary to reteach it many movements that it had already learned and mastered.
+The body that has suffered a stroke also acts as if it has lost its memory.
+That’s why it may be necessary to reteach it many movements that it had already learned and mastered.

-Pyschological support is equally necessary for the patient as it is for the family.
+Psychological support is as necessary for the patient as it is for the family.
 The changes are significant in the family of a patient with symptoms of a stroke: helplessness, depression, daily exhaustion, etc.

-The person who is affected goes from being active, perhaps with a job, performing his activities in an independent manner to all of a sudden finding himself completely or partially dependent on others.
+The person who is affected goes from performing his activities in an independent manner to suddenly being completely or partially dependent on others.

-Nothing is certain in the recovery; the progress may be slow.
-Each person’s body responds differently to the stimuli.
+Nothing is certain in the recovery.
+Progress may be slow.
+Each person’s body responds differently to the condition.
 A younger patient usually has a better outcome with regards to recovery.

-In an older person, it is intended that they achieve the best level of independence possible to be able to do the activities done prior to the stroke.
+In an older person, the goal is to achieve the highest level of independence possible to continue their activities from before.
 The concerns of the patient should be heard and the rehabilitation treatment should focus on his particular needs.

 Apart from being one of the conditions that causes death in thousands of people a year, it also causes many disabilities in those who suffer from it.

-We urge anyone who has suffered from previous problems with circulation to pay close attention to the ways to prevent this condition.
-Life is too precious a treasure to neglect it by excesses that affect our health sooner or later, or by not addressing pre-existing conditions with proper medical attention.
+We urge anyone who has suffered from previous problems with circulation to also pay close attention to the ways to prevent this condition.
+Life is too precious a treasure to neglect it by excesses that affect your health sooner or later.
+It’s also very wise to address pre-existing conditions with proper medical attention.